 Climate change is impacting all causes that Australian philanthropists care about and already fund.
-The Climate Lens is a toolkit for understanding and acting on these impacts, and can be used by every funder, regardless of your structure, size or approach.
+The Climate Lens is a tool for understanding and acting on these impacts, and can be used by every funder, regardless of your structure, size or approach.

-We invite you to apply the tool to all aspects of your philanthropy, from grantmaking to investments and operations.
+We invite you to apply the tool to all aspects of your philanthropy, from grantmaking to investments and operations, wherever works best for you.
 There is no one "right" way to do it: where and how you apply the lens is up to you.